/ / How to Use The Paris Metro In 2025 (+ Practical Tips)

 Navigo Easy Pass

-The other alternative is loading tickets on a Navigo Easy Pass.
+The other alternative is loading your Metro-Train-RER Ticket on a Navigo Easy Pass.
 The Pass itself costs 2 € which you can then load any amount of tickets you want.

 If you plan on using the metro a lot, this is the option I recommend as you won’t have to queue at ticket machines every time you need a new ticket.